Kendall-Camacho/Kendall-Camacho/README.md

 # Hello!
 I am Kendall Camacho.

 ## My background
-Hi there!!!
-I am web developer and support technician (still in progress) with a passion for hacking.
-I have been programming for about 2 years and I specialize in Python and JavaScript.
-In addition to my development skills, I also have experience with Linux and CyberSecurity.
-I am a [Python](https://www.python.org/) and [JavaScript](https://www.javascript.com/) coder.
+Hi there!
+I am a web developer and support technician with a passion for hacking.
+I have been programming since 2021, specializing in Python and JavaScript.
+I hold a technical degree and am currently pursuing a Bachelor's in Cybersecurity.
+In addition to my development skills, I have hands-on experience with Linux and Cybersecurity.
+I am proficient in [Python](https://www.python.org/) and [JavaScript](https://www.javascript.com/), and I am continuously expanding my knowledge to stay current in the field.

 ## Main skills